 - The TOA reflectance is simulated as: TOA Reflectance = (a0 + a1surface/(1-a2max(surface,200%))) + offset + corrective_factor where : - a0, a1 and a2 are coefficients computed from satellite and solar angles, water vapour and ozone content using look-up tables.
-These look-up tables have been precomputed for a great variety of angles and water vapour and ozone content using a very fast model based on 6S (Tanre et al., 1990), using a maritime or continental aerosol of 30km or 70km horizontal visibility for sea and land respectively. - o surface is the land or ocean surface reflectance.
+These look-up tables have been precomputed for a great variety of angles and water vapour and ozone content using a very fast model based on 6S (Tanre et al., 1990), using a maritime or continental aerosol of 30km or 70km horizontal visibility for sea and land respectively. - surface is the land or ocean surface reflectance.
 The Ocean surface reflectance is given by the maximum reflectance computed by the Cox & Munck model (Cox & Munck, 1954), for the satellite and solar angles and for wind speed between 0 and 20 m/s: this approach overestimates the reflectance in sunglint conditions.
 The Land surface reflectance is computed from a monthly climatological visible reflectance atlas, bi-directional effects being simulated using a model developed by Roujean (Roujean et al., 1992) with 2 sets of coefficients empirically derived [(k0=1.4, k1=0.15k0, k2=1.0k0) for low reflectance and (k0=1.3, k1=0.05k0, k2=0.5k0) for highly reflective areas].

-Code: NWC/CDOP2/GEO/MFL/SCI/ATBD/Cloud Issue: 1.1 Date: 15 October 2016

-File: NWC-CDOP2-GEO-MFL-SCI-ATBD-Cloud_v1.1

-Page: 25/118
+EUMETSAT NWC SAF Algorithm Theoretical Basis Document for the Cloud Product Processors of the Issue: NWC/CDOP2/GEO/MI 2.1 Date: NWC/GEO File: Page: NWC-CDOP2-GEO-MF L-SCI-ATBD-Cloud_v2.1 25/125

-- Offsets (7% over sea (9% for R0.6μm), 8% over land) are added; an additional offset (3%) is added over sea in coastal areas to account for possible misregistration. - The following corrective factor is added over land to allow high reflectance in the forward scattering direction: corrective_factor (in %) = $4.0 + 29(\cos(\text{scattering angle}) 0.68)^2$ where scattering_angle is the scattering angle ([0, π] from backward to forward direction).
+- Offsets (7% over sea (9% for R0.6μm), 8% over land) are added; an additional offset (3%) is added over sea in coastal areas to account for possible misregistration. - The following corrective factor is added over land to allow high reflectance in the forward scattering direction: corrective_factor (in %) = $4.0 + 29(\cos(\text{scattering angle})-0.68)^2$ where scattering_angle is the scattering angle ($[0,\pi]$ from backward to forward direction).